 Parents need to leave their child in the care of someone else temporarily.

 This can be especially important if the minor in question has any medical problems such as allergies and illnesses that could require urgent treatment.
-An authorized child medical consent form ensures the caregiver has the authority needed to seek medical help and make child healthcare decisions for the minor so they can quickly respond to emergencies.
+You should prepare an authorized child medical consent form to ensurs the caregiver has the authority needed to seek medical help and make child healthcare decisions for the minor so they can quickly respond to emergencies.

 Basic Information to Include in a Child Medical Consent Form